Reviews Report

 Does Homeowners Insurance Cover Pets In Your Home?

-The liability portion of your homeowners policy also covers medical payments for others not in your household, like if someone is bitten by your dog and needs medical treatment.
-Whether the bite occurred to a non-household member inside your home, or while you’re out walking your dog, the liability coverage in your policy typically covers medical payments and related expenses.
+The liability portion of your homeowners policy also covers medical payments for others not in your household, like if someone is bitten by your dog and needs medical treatment, with common MedPay limits of about $1,000–$5,000 (NAIC).
+Whether the bite occurred to a non-household member inside your home, or while you’re out walking your dog, the liability coverage in your policy typically responds; industry data show dog‑related injury payouts exceed $1 billion annually, with average costs near record highs (Insurance Information Institute).

 Quentin Coolen, founder and CEO of Waffle, explains the difference between pet insurance and homeowners insurance.

 For this reason, adequate liability coverage with a homeowners policy is critical, and make sure to read the fine print for dogs.
-At least $300,000 is the recommended liability coverage amount but should add more based on your financial circumstances.
+At least $300,000 is the recommended liability coverage floor in 2025; many pet‑owning households raise limits to $500,000 and add a $1–$2 million umbrella for severe claims and legal defense.
+Consider increasing “medical payments to others” to $5,000–$10,000 for minor injuries (Consumer Reports; III—Umbrella; NAIC).

 Tips for Pet Safety In the Home